How to automate CRM deal management

 In this article, we'll show you how to add and configure each element and start an automation.

-Go to "Automations360" section and click Create new automation.
+Go to the Automation section and click Create flow.

 Enter your automation name, specify the sender, connect Google analytics, and select the unsubscribe page and unsubscribe form's language.

-You can choose "Create deal" or "Change deal stage" as your start condition and send a message at a specific stage of working with a client.
+You can choose a start condition and send a message at a specific stage of working with a client.

 Select the pipeline in which you want to track your deal stage change, current deal stage, and source of adding the deal.